mjp002/mjp002/README.md

 Hi!✋

 I am a passionate Frontend Developer who thrives on crafting digital experiences that resonate with users.
-Every feedback, positive or negative, is an opportunity for me to refine my work, ensuring that users are not just served, but delighted.
+I love getting feedbacks and every feedback, positive or negative, is an opportunity for me to refine my work.
 Also as a Data Analyst, I leverage data to inform and improve these experiences, always hunting for innovative ideas that can transform the user journey.

 - 🔭 I’m currently working on Flutter